LearnOnDemandSystems/docs/guides/cloud-slice/microsoft-azure/azure-resource-providers.md

    `Get-AzureRmResourceProvider -ListAvailable | where {$_.RegistrationState -eq  "NotRegistered"} | Register-AzureRmResourceProvider`

-    >[ALERT] Be aware that by issuing the above command, all resource types can be deployed by your lab developers and lab users.
+    >[!ALERT] Be aware that by issuing the above command, all resource types can be deployed by your lab developers and lab users.
 If you subsequently want  to prevent a resource type from being provisioned, you must unregister a resource provider to prevent a particular from being provisioned in your subscription.
 This might not be so easy if these are resource types have already been deployed and are being used.

 1. To register a specific resource provider (e.g. the one required for provisioning virtual machine resources) run the following **Powershell command:**